Bonsai: Intentional and Personalized Social Media Feeds: : Design and System

 \subsubsection{Curating}

 The Curating component applies the user’s stated preferences to the sourced posts and assigns each item a relevance score.
 In principle, this stage can be implemented with classifiers or rules tailored to the platform; in our case, we leveraged a multimodal LM (GPT-4o) to handle Bluesky’s mix of text and images and to align directly with users' natural language prompts.
-Each post received a score on a 0--10 scale: ``strongly prefer'' (8--10), ``prefer'' (5--7), ``unspecified'' (3--4). ``show less often'' (1--2), ` `never show'' (0).
+Each post received a score on a 0--10 scale: ``strongly prefer'' (8--10), ``prefer'' (5--7), ``unspecified'' (3--4). ``show less often'' (1--2), ``never show'' (0).
 Posts scored as zero were filtered out.
 Although our prototype relied on a relatively heavyweight model, the curation logic could be reimplemented with lighter models, heuristics, or hybrid pipelines, depending on deployment constraints.
+We provide the full prompts used in Appendix~\ref{app:prompts}.